hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `redirect_configuration_name` - (Optional) The Name of a Redirect Configuration to use for this Path Rule.
 Cannot be set if `backend_address_pool_name` or `backend_http_settings_name` is set.

+* `rewrite_rule_set_name` - (Optional) The Name of the Rewrite Rule Set which should be used for this URL Path Map.
+Only valid for v2 SKUs.

 ---

 A `probe` block support the following: